MarcossIC/MarcossIC/README.md

 **`Software Developer`**
 ## 🚀 About me
 I am a computer technician, passionate about programming and technology.
 I started programming in C++ for Arduinos, then I started doing backend with Java and Spring boot, today I also do Front-end with Angular or React.
-I started in the world of programming 6 years ago.
+I already have 2 years of work experience, but my path in the world of programming began 6 years ago.

 ## 🛠 Main Stack